-5.2.3 Additional rule and remarks
+6.3.3 Additional rule and remarks

 - 1. Safety!
 This test takes place in a public area.
 That is, there may be people standing, sitting or walking around the area throughout the test.
 The robot is expected to not even slightly touch anything and is immediately stopped in case of danger. - 2.
 Referees and guidance: For safety reasons, the referees in this test are TC members.
 One of the referees follows the robot and is always in reach of the emergency button. - 3.
-Start: The start signal in this test is pushing the start button (see sec.
-3.3.5). - 4.
+Start: There is no fixed start signal in this test. - 4.
 Order: The way the user provides such information to the robot is up to the robot's team. - 5.
 Location: This test can be arranged in any real restaurant or shopping mall.
 If this is not possible, the test can be conducted in an arbitrary room containing the appropriate locations.
 The only requirement is that this room is not part of the arena and that the teams do not know the room beforehand.

-The exact location, including the shelve and delivery locations, will be defined by the technical committee on site (and in corporation with the local organization).
+The exact location, including the object and delivery locations, will be defined by the technical committee on site (and in corporation with the local organization).